atomist/microgrammar/README.md

 [mg-paper]: http://web.stanford.edu/~mlfbrown/paper.pdf (How to build static checking systems using orders of magnitude less code Brown et al., ASPLOS 2016)
 [npm-mod]: https://www.npmjs.com/package/@atomist/microgrammar (node module)

-Microgrammars have obvious similarities to [BNF grammars][bnf], but differ in some important respects:

--   They are intended to match and explain _parts_ of the input, rather than the whole input
--   They excel at skipping content they are uninterested in
--   They are not necessarily context free
--   They do not need to construct a full AST, although they construct ASTs for structures they do match.
-Thus they can easily cope with partially structured data, happily skipping over incomprehensible content

-[bnf]: https://en.wikipedia.org/wiki/Backus–Naur_form (Backus–Naur Form)

-Similarities are:

--   The idea of **productions**
--   Composability, including the ability to reuse productions in different grammars
--   Operations such as _alternative_, _optional_ and _rep_, that
-    enable building complex structures.

-Compared to regular expressions, microgrammars are:

--   Capable of handing greater complexity
--   More composable
--   Higher level, able to use regular expressions as building blocks
--   Capable of expressing nested structures
--   Arbitrarily extensible through TypeScript function predicates and custom **matchers**

-While it would be overkill to use a microgrammar for something that can be expressed in a simple regex, microgrammars tend to be clearer for complex cases.

 Atomist microgrammars go beyond the Stanford paper example in that they permit _updating_ as well as matching, preserving positions.
 They